 Schedule a Professional Inspection

-First and foremost, if you have not yet completed your annual roofing inspection with your residential roofing specialist, reach out to the team at Farha Roofing or the experts in your area to do so.
+First and foremost, if you have not yet completed your annual roofing inspection with your residential roofing specialist.
+Reach out to the team at Farha Roofing or the experts in your area to do so.
 Fall tends to be a particularly busy season for roofers as clients scramble to make repairs before winter.
 You’ll want to schedule your inspection as soon as possible in order to ensure any necessary repairs are completed prior to the first snowfall.

 As leaves begin to fall from their branches, they will accumulate on top of your roof.
 Leaves, pine cones, and needles all trapped moisture which can lead to rot and mold on your roof as they breakdown on the roofing material.
-To avoid any potential problems, ask your residential roofing specialist if debris removal is included in their annual inspection.
+To avoid any potential problems, ask your multi-family roofing specialist if debris removal is included in their annual inspection.